Bajadasaurus: Discovery and naming

 The only specimen of the dinosaur genus Bajadasaurus was excavated in 2010 by palaeontologists of the CONICET (National Scientific and Technical Research Council), the science agency of the Argentinian government.
 The specimen was discovered in the Bajada Colorada locality, 40 km south of the town of Picún Leufú, near the western bank of the Limay River, in Patagonia.
 The site is part of the Bajada Colorada Formation, a succession of sedimentary rocks in the Neuquén Basin that is dated to the late Berriasian to Valanginian stages of the Early Cretaceous (~145–132.9 million years ago).
 The specimen, of which only some teeth were initially exposed, was found by Argentinian palaeontologist Pablo Gallina.
 As fossils in this area are often fragile, the specimen was not excavated bone-by-bone in the field, but extracted as a single large block of rock and bone; before extraction, the block had been wrapped in plaster for protection.
 The block was prepared in a laboratory, revealing most of the skull as well as the first two and probably the fifth neck vertebrae.
 The specimen is now curated by the Museo Municipal Ernesto Bachmann in Villa El Chocón, Neuquén Province, under the specimen number MMCh-PV 75.

 The specimen was formally described as a new genus and species, Bajadasaurus pronuspinax, by Gallina and colleagues in 2019.
 The generic name is derived from the Spanish word Bajada ("downhill") in reference to the Bajada Colorada locality, and the Greek saurus ("lizard").
 The specific name pronuspinax is derived from the Latin pronus ("bent over forward") and the Greek spinax ("spine"), referring to the long and forward-curved (spinous processes) of the neck.
 Because of the spectacular spines, the discovery of Bajadasaurus was widely reported on by international news media.
 In 2023, Juan Garderes and colleagues published a comprehensive description of the skull based on a digital 3D reconstruction obtained from CT scans of the bones.
+In 2026, Garderes and colleagues applied retrodeformation to this model, a method to reverse the deformation of the bones that occurred during fossilization.